lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/1_html/README.md

 </html>
 ```

+* All HTML files will have three main elements
+* `html`
+	* tells us it's an html document
+* `head`
-* `head` - The top of your document
+	* The top of your document
 	* Consists mainly of elements that will connect the document to other files
 	* This is where you can attach your css files
+	* Much of what goes in the head tag is not seen by the user
 * `body` - The bottom of your document
 	* Consists mainly of elements you want to display
 * Elements can be nested
 	* The outer element will be the parent and the child elements are those that are contained within

-##### Take a look at the `index.html` example to follow along with the rest of this Readme
-##### To view what the file looks like in the browser right click anywhere on the file when it is open, then click "Open In Browser"

 ***What are some HTML Tags***